RandyChen233/consensus_ADMM/README.md

-### Modularized Python framework for implementing consensus ADMM in multi-robot trajectory planning
+### Python code written from scratch for implementing consensus ADMM in multi-robot trajectory planning